 Step 2: Click Preview.
 Tap on the video at the top of the screen to view your edited video.

-If you like the changes, click the blue Save button or choose Save as new after clicking on the More icon (three vertical dots).
+If you like the changes, click the blue Save button or choose Save As New after clicking on the Options icon (three vertical dots).